OrcaCollective/not911.me/new-resource.md

     </p>
     <p>
         <label class="required" for="category">Resource category:</label>
         <aside>Please choose at least one.
-To select multiple on PC, hold control (or command if on a mac) and click on each option you wish to select.</aside>
+To select multiple, hold Control (on PC), or Command (on Mac), and click on each option you wish to select.</aside>
         <select id="category" name="category" multiple required>
             {% for resource_type in site.resource_types %}
                 <option value="{{ resource_type.slug }}">{{ resource_type.title }}</option>